Martinomagnifico/reveal.js-appearance/README.md

 Reveal.initialize({
 	// ...
 	appearance: {
-		// The baseclass uses the baseclass from Animate.css.
-Change it if you like
 		baseclass: 'animated',
-		// Use a specific class for the visible state.
 		visibleclass: 'in',
-		// Change this if you want to see the shown elements if you go back
 		hideagain: true,
-		// Base time between appearances
-		delay: 300
+		delay: 300,
+		appearevent: 'slidetransitionend'
 	},
 	plugins: [ Appearance ]
 });
 ```

+* **`baseclass`**: The baseclass uses the baseclass from Animate.css.
+Change it if you like.
+* **`visibleclass`**: Use a specific class for the visible state.
+* **`hideagain`**: Change this (true/false) if you want to see the shown elements if you go back.
+* **`delay`**: Base time in ms between appearances.
+* **`appearevent`**: Use a specific event at which Appearance starts.

+### Changing the 'appearevent'
+When you navigate from slide to slide, you can set transition effects in Reveal.
+These effects take some time.
+That's why, by default, Appearance only starts when the slide transition has ended.

+There are cases however, where  there is hardly any transition, for example, when going from an autoanimate slide to another.
+Reveal then suppresses the user-set transition to a short opacity change.
+Starting *together with* the transition might then be nicer.
+You can use any of the following events:

+* *slidetransitionend* (default, Appearance will start animating elements after the transition)
+* *slidechanged* (Appearance will start together with the transition)
+* *auto* (Appearance will start together with the transition, but only on autoanimate slides, other slides will use *slidetransitionend*)

+These same event triggers can be set through the data-attribute `data-appearevent`.

+When using Appearance inside an autoanimate slide, and changing the appearevent to `slidechanged` or `auto`, keep in mind that Reveal transforms opacity for all non-autoanimate items, while Appearance does the same on most of the effects.
+To avoid strange behaviour, wrap these Appearance items in a parent.
+For example, a list of animated bullet points works well, because the animated class is on the children, not the parent.
+Separate headings or other elements do not have that, so should be wrapped.

 ## Now change it